MuhammedGolec/iFaaSBus/README.md

-# Designers:

-For AI Server

-For Main Server and Identity Server

 Warning: The copyright of the shared work is reserved.
 Reference should be cite to the iFaasBus article for use in academic studies.

 To cite: